U.S. Home Price Insights

 "According to our consumer research, buyers feel that high prices are forcing them to spend more than they’d expect on a home.
 As many as one-third of buyers admit they put down a higher down payment as well.”

 President and CEO of CoreLogic

 The CoreLogic HPI provides measures for multiple market segments, referred to as tiers, based on property type, price, time between sales, loan type (conforming vs. non-conforming) and distressed sales.
 Broad national coverage is available from the national level down to ZIP Code, including non-disclosure states.
-Nationally, the year-over-year home price changed by 4.7 percent.
-All states but for Louisiana and North Dakota experienced increases since December 2017.
-The states with the highest increases year-over-year were: Idaho (11.7%), Nevada (10.8%) and Utah (8.7%).
+Nationally, the year-over-year home price changed by 3.6%.
+All states but North Dakota and Connecticut experienced increases since April 2018.
+The states with the highest increases year-over-year were: Idaho (10.3%), South Dakota (7.8%) and Utah (7%).